caiostringari/pywavelearn/README.md

 # pwl.stats, pwl.spectral and pwl.linear

-In the modules **stats**, **spectral** and **linear** you will find tools to deal with the most common wave analysis problems.
-It provide ways to calculate wave heights, periods, spectral densities and most of the parameters derived from the linear wave theory.
+The modules **stats**, **spectral** and **linear** contain tools to deal with the most common wave analysis problems.
+They provide ways to calculate wave heights, periods, spectral densities, and most of the parameters derived from the linear wave theory.

 Usage examples are available [here](doc/pwl_stats_spectral_and_linear.md).